Article 301 of the Turkish Penal Code

-On April 30, 2008 a series of changes were made on the Article 301, including a new amendment which makes it obligatory to get the approval of the minister of justice to file a case.
-This change was made to prevent the possible misuse of the article, especially against high-profile cases, filling up legal holes in the older version.
+On April 30, 2008 a series of changes were made to Article 301, including a new amendment which makes it obligatory to receive the approval of the Minister of Justice to file a case.
+This change was made to prevent the possible misuse of the article, especially against high-profile cases, addressing legal holes in the previous version.

+The Great Jurists Union (Büyük Hukukçular Birliği) headed by Kemal Kerinçsiz, a Turkish lawyer, is "behind nearly all of Article 301 trials."
+Kerinçsiz himself is responsible for forty of the trials, including the high-profile ones.

 Text

 The article currently reads as follows: